 In October 2015, we undertook a pilot project to test the idea of going on a voyage to a new place on a sailing boat and producing a body of work comprised of the individual responses of the participants.
 The inevitable variety of this work built up a patchwork narrative of the place, illustrating it from a variety of personal angles.
-Please see the drop down menu for individual projects from the participants as they are published.
+Click on the images below for individual projects from the participants.

 Tales from the Broads – Oliver Beardon

 I can think of few better places to have your first experience of sailing than on the Norfolk Broads.
 The water is flat and the miles of reed-bounded rivers and creeks are wonderful to explore, besides the more open Broads themselves, the remnants of medieval peat workings long since flooded.
 And the area offers a wonderful sense of wilderness and great swathes of dark, starlit skies.
 It’s teeming with wildlife too – cormorants, ducks, geese, grebes, swans, bitterns if you are lucky, and it’s a short walk to the sea with its colonies of seals.

 All this we were looking forward to as we met on the crowded concourse of Liverpool Street station, laden with home-cooked food and warm woolly jumpers in preparation for a weekend in the open.
 None of the participants had met, but the anticipation of our shared adventure and a long train journey brought us together quickly.
 We arrived in the Broads late in the evening and pitched our tents in a secluded spot as the Autumn chill fell, heavy with dew around us.